Ask a Question

 You will miss me when I am gone

-If you need help translating a sentence or longer piece of text, use this forum.
-For translations or definitions of a single word or idiom, use the vocabulary forum.
+Translate a sentence or longer piece of text.
+For single words or idioms, use the vocabulary forum.

 Reply